-There is a significant different between emollient cream and moisturizing cream.
+There is a significant different between emollient or softening cream and moisturizing cream.
 The first one does provide a therapeutic action (explained below) because of its lipid content, the second one it’s just an emulsion rich in water that does not produce any benefits to the skin.

 The stratum corneum – The “leading actor” for the skin integrity

 The stratum corneum is the outermost layer of the skin that plays an important role for dry skin, let’s see how:

 In the presence of an optimal content of water or a balanced hydration, the stratum corneum looks and feel soft, flexible and smooth.
 The water content is regulated by a complex system of lipids (fats) and proteins that are able to maintain a constant water level in the skin layers, regardless of external humidity and temperature.

 When the water content is optimal a natural and healthy desquamation (scaling) of the skin occurs, whereas when the stratum corneum is dry, desquamation is dangerously increased.